koba-jon/pytorch_cpp/VAE2d/README.md

 # VAE2d
 This is the implementation of "Variational Autoencoder" corresponding to 2-dimensional shape.<br>
 Original paper: D. P. Kingma and M. Welling.
-Auto-Encoding Variational Bayes.
+Auto-encoding variational bayes.
 In International Conference on Learning Representations, 2014. [link](https://arxiv.org/abs/1312.6114)

 ## Usage